Donna Summer: Music career

-1974–1979: Initial success
+1974–1976: Initial success

-While working as a model part-time and backing singer in Munich, Summer met producer Giorgio Moroder and Pete Bellotte during a recording session for Three Dog Night at Musicland Studios.
-The trio forged a working partnership, and Donna was signed to their Oasis label in 1974.
+While working as a model part-time and backing singer in Munich, Summer met producers Giorgio Moroder and Pete Bellotte during a recording session for Three Dog Night at Musicland Studios.
+The trio forged a working partnership and Donna was signed to Moroder's Oasis label in 1974.
 A demo tape of Summer's work with Moroder and Bellotte led to a deal with the European-distributed label Groovy Records.
 Due to an error on the record cover, Donna Sommer became Donna Summer; the name stuck.
-Summer's first album was Lady of the Night.
-It became a hit in the Netherlands, Sweden, Germany and Belgium on the strength of two songs, "The Hostage" and the title track "Lady of the Night".
-"The Hostage" reached the top of the charts in France, but was removed from radio playlists in Germany because of the song's subject matter; a high ranking politician that had recently been kidnapped and held for ransom.
-One of her first TV appearances was in the television show, Van Oekel's Discohoek, which started the breakthrough of "The Hostage", and in which she gracefully went along with the scripted absurdity and chaos in the show.
+Summer's first album, Lady of the Night, was released in 1974.
+Unlike the records she would be known for, most of the material on the album had elements of symphonic rock, folk and pop.
+Though the album itself didn't chart, it spawned two singles, "The Hostage" and the title track.
+Both songs hit the top ten in various European countries including the Netherlands, Sweden, Germany and Belgium.
+"The Hostage" was removed from radio playlists in Germany because a high-ranking German politician had recently been kidnapped and held for ransom.
+One of Summer's first TV appearances was on the Dutch television show Van Oekel's Discohoek, which led to the commercial breakthrough of "The Hostage", and in which she gracefully played along with the show's scripted absurdity and chaos.

-In 1975, Summer passed on an idea for a song to Moroder who was working with another artist; a song that would be called "Love To Love You Baby".
-Summer, Moroder and Bellotte wrote the song together, and together they worked on a demo version with Summer singing the song.
-Moroder decided that Summer's version should be released.
-Seeking an American release for the song, it was sent to Casablanca Records president Neil Bogart.
-Bogart played the song at one of his extravagant industry parties, where it was so popular with the crowd, they insisted that it be played over and over, each time it ended.
-Bogart requested that Moroder produce a longer version for discothèques.
-Moroder, Bellotte, and Summer returned with a 17-minute version.
-Bogart tweaked the title to "Love to Love You Baby (song)|Love to Love You Baby", and Casablanca signed Summer, releasing the single in November 1975.
-The shorter 7" version of the single was promoted by radio stations, while clubs regularly played the 17-minute version (the longer version would also appear on the album).